 |Progressive Max Ins Co||$907||$988||$1,685|

-If you have a newer model car, it makes sense to get comprehensive insurance and collision coverage.
+If you have a newer car, getting comprehensive insurance and collision coverage makes sense.
 In West Virginia, comprehensive costs $237 and collision costs $592, on an average per year, according to a rate data analysis done by CarInsurance.com.

 The best car insurance coverage usually isn’t the cheapest.
 You may be used if you’re in an accident and your insurance doesn’t cover all of the damages.
 That means your home or savings could be in jeopardy.

 To protect your assets, you should buy liability insurance in the following amounts: